 var_dump.prototype.max_iteracoes = 0;

-A forma de usar é parecida como em PHP: basta passar um ou mais valores ou variáveis para a função.
-A diferença é que, ao invés de a função exibir o valor, ela retorna o valor na forma de string.
-Ele pode ser mostrado com uma mensagem em window.alert(retorno), ou colocado no documento HTML (dentro de uma tag PRE para facilitar a visualização).
+A forma de usar o var_dump para JavaScript é parecida com a de PHP: basta passar um ou mais valores ou variáveis para a função.
+A diferença é que, ao invés de a função exibir o valor (como faz o var_dump do PHP), ela retorna o valor na forma de string.
+Ele pode ser mostrado com uma mensagem em window.alert(retorno), ou colocado no documento HTML (dentro de uma tag <pre> para facilitar a visualização).
 Veja um exemplo e, em seguida, seu resultado:

 JavaScript: